precice/openfoam-adapter/docs/config.md

 #### Volume coupling over a domain region

-We use OpenFOAM's `cellSets` to define one or multiple volume coupling regions.
-You can create one or multiple `cellSets` using `topoSetDict`, for example:
+For reading values only over a region of the domain, we use the OpenFOAM [`cellSet` class](https://www.openfoam.com/documentation/guides/latest/api/classFoam_1_1cellSet.html) to define one or multiple volume coupling regions.
+You can define one or multiple `cellSets` in the `system/topoSetDict`:

 ```C++
 actions